Shakespeare and Emotional Intelligence

 What has Shakespeare got to do with Emotional Intelligence?

-In watching and listening to some of these events it struck me how relevant much of what Shakespeare wrote about is today.
+In watching and listening to may of Shakespeare’s works I am often struck how relevant much of what Shakespeare wrote about is today.
 He was an expert on human thinking and behaviour and so 400 years later we can still relate to many of his insights.

 More recently, over the past thirty years, writers and academics have tried to formulate what underpins, good communication, strong relationships and effective leadership.
 The conclusion often seems to revolve around what Daniel Goleman termed “Emotional Intelligence”.
 The keystone of emotional intelligence is self-awareness.